Solving Nash Equilibria in Nonlinear Differential Games for Common-Pool Resources: Summary and Discussion

-In the two-dimensional (2D) version of the problem, the relationship between the COOP and FBNE solutions remains consistent with the 1D case.
-For $n=2$, both solutions converge to an oligotrophic steady state in the $(P,M)$ state space with nearly identical values for phosphorus stock, loading, mud stock, and welfare.
-For $n=3$, the FBNE solution yields a lower steady-state phosphorus stock and phosphorus loading relative to the COOP, while welfare remains comparable for all states and the FBNE solution at states not near to the steady state has larger loadings.
+In the two-dimensional version of the problem, the relationship between the COOP and FBNE solutions remains consistent with the one-dimensional case.
+For $n=2$ or 3, both solutions converge to an oligotrophic steady state in the $(P,M)$ state space, with similar values for phosphorus stock, phosphorus loading, mud stock, and welfare.
+However, the FBNE solution yields a slightly higher steady-state phosphorus stock and phosphorus loading compared with the COOP solution.
+Welfare levels are comparable between the COOP and FBNE solutions at all states, while the FBNE solution prescribes higher loadings at states that are not close to the steady state.

 In the case of $n=2$, the OLNE solution produces three steady states in the $(P,M)$ space, with the oligotrophic steady state exhibiting higher phosphorus stock levels compared to the corresponding steady states under the COOP and FBNE solutions.
 When the number of agents increases to $n=3$, the OLNE solution yields a single eutrophic steady state, associated with significantly lower welfare relative to the COOP and FBNE solutions.